MIchaelMainer/msgraph-sdk-dotnet-beta-howto/README.md

 # msgraph-sdk-dotnet-beta

-This repo contains an example class library solution and workflow for generating beta Microsoft Graph models and using them in a solution that already uses the Microsoft Graph client library.
-This workflow will show you how to generate a beta metadata file for the Trending API, C# model code files for the Trending API, and then show how you can integrate the beta Trending API objects in an existing .Net Microsoft Graph solution.
+This repo contains an example class library solution and workflow for generating beta Microsoft Graph models.
+It shows how to use the beta models in a solution that already uses the Microsoft Graph client library.
+This workflow will show you how to generate a beta metadata file for the beta Trending API, C# model code files for the beta Trending API, and then show how you can integrate the beta Trending API objects in an existing .Net Microsoft Graph solution.

 ## About the msgraph-sdk-dotnet-beta.sln